Lesson Plan Overview / Details

 Activities in this Lesson

-- Classroom Introduction to Arc Welding Hooks / Set
+- Checking Terminology for Arc Welding Hooks / Set

-Teacher Note: During the first five minutes of class, each student is responsible for obtaining handouts from the tray by the front door.
+Teacher Note: During this segment of class it is important that we make sure that students have operational understanding of the terminology we will use in the lab/shop when teaching the steps critical to this type of welding.
+This presents a good method to momentarily assess the degree to which students have this base information before proceeding.
+Each student is responsible for obtaining handouts from the tray by the front door.
 In addition, the day's objectives and instructions for the class period will be on the white board in the front of the class.
 In this way, instruction always starts in the classroom and then transitions to the lab area.

 1. Today as the students enter the room they will find a safety pre-test in the tray.
 Students will take the handout from the tray, which they will use while watching a video later in the class period, and take their seat.